acalish/travel-app-client/README.md

 #### User Stories
-As a user I want to sign up, sign in, change my password, sign out.
+- As a user I want to sign up, sign in, change my password, sign out.
-As a registered user I want to create a new trip that has a destination, start and end dates, and a title (think Amanda’s Wedding or College Reunion).
+- As a registered user I want to create a new trip that has a destination, start and end dates, and a title (think Amanda’s Wedding or College Reunion).
-As a registered user I want to edit my trip.
+- As a registered user I want to edit my trip.
-As a registered user I want to delete my trip.
+- As a registered user I want to delete my trip.
-As a registered user I want to see all of my trips.
+- As a registered user I want to see all of my trips.

 #### Wireframes
 [Wireframe images](https://imgur.com/a/m7byaV0)

+## Set up on localhost
+- Fork and clone
+- Install dependencies with `npm install`
+- `npm start`